LuigiBrosNin/UNI/Master first year/Complex systems and network science.md

 	- How local state is updated trough `Update()`

 ==Heartbeat synchronization==
-Synchrony in nature of independent agents
+Synchrony in nature of independent agents is common
+- Chirping crickets
+- Flashing of fireflies
+- Menstrual cycles of women living together
+- Heart pacemaker cells

+Agents belong to the same organism or are parts of different organisms

+Coupled oscillators  is a form of self-synchronization they need to be coupled trough something in the environment, otherwise independent agents will never synchronize

+Minor adjustments locally lead to global synchrony that emerges in a decentralized matter